charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 ![Git React Missing C9][mc9]

+I'll want you to add one more section, which should display any stray files or directories that should not have been checked in.

 ## Four Tasks

 In the image shown above the react component in **main** application calls into **system-environment** and performs three tasks: